viidalepp/auli/presentations.md

 permalink: /presentations/
 ---

-## lectures, seminars and conference presentations
+## lectures, seminars, conference presentations

 ### 2024

 22 May 2024.
 The Politics of Θαῦμα Ἰδέσθαι from Ancient Greece to Contemporary Technologies.
 Presented at the European Academy of Religion (EuARe 2024), 20–23 May 2024, Palermo, Italy. [doi:10.5281/zenodo.11280246](https://doi.org/10.5281/zenodo.11280246).

+15.04.2024.
+Semiootilised segadused: tähistatavate ja viitereaalsuste otsimine tehno-diskursustes.
+Semiootika osakonna teadusseminar, Tartu.

 ### 2023